Sharpsburg police chief abruptly fired

 SHARPSBURG, NC (WTVD) --The Town of Sharpsburg is without a police chief and there is no interim in place.

-Chief John Hall was abruptly fired Monday morning by the Sharpsburg Board of Commissioners.
+Chief John Hunt was abruptly fired Monday morning by the Sharpsburg Board of Commissioners.

 A sergeant told ABC11 there would be a meeting Tuesday morning between police and town officials to figure out what comes next.